Probably the most common question emailed to me about working at home is how to get real data entry jobs without paying a fee.

 Data entry actually encompasses many job types.
 At it’s basic, it’s entering data into a company’s system.
 The data can include just about anything from words, numbers and/or codes.
 It could be simply entering data, or may include verification and editing of the data.
 It can be time consuming and tedious, especially since pay isn’t that great.
 For that reason, you want to make sure it’s a job you want to do.

 While some pay an hourly wage, many pay based on output (i.e. number of items entered).
 The median hourly wage is about $13 per hour for all data entry type work and may be less for home-based data entry workers.
-Further, while there are full-time and steady data entry, in the work-at-home world, data entry jobs might be part-time and/or irregular.
+Most the jobs listed below pay anywhere from $7 to $20 per hour.

 What is required to do data entry?

 Finally, many employers are looking for experienced data entry techs.
-While some jobs are open to entry-level workers, this is not a job you can simply sign-up to do from home.
+While some data entry from home jobs are open to entry-level workers, this is not a job you can simply sign-up to do.
 Any company that says otherwise is probably scamming you.

-How to get a data entry job.
+How to get a work at home data entry job.

 The most important thing to remember about data entry work is that any company that charges you money to get hired isn’t legitimate.

 IMPORTANT NOTE!!
-If the company says you have to buy their software or equipment, pass on the job.
+If the company says you have to buy their software or equipment, skip the job.
 This is another way scammers take your money, by selling you their equipment and tools.
 Legitimate companies may require you to have specific tools or equipment, but it won’t care how or where you get them, and it won’t sell them to you.

-Where to look for data entry work.
+Where to look for work at home data entry jobs.

 Data entry jobs are one of those types of work at home that you’ll want to be very careful in pursuing as scammers are looking for you.
 You’ll want to arm yourself with knowledge on how to spot scams to stay safe.